 Watch Infection Preventionist, Dr. Janet Haas and Michigan Medicine’s AEC-Senior Project Manager, Paul Guttman explain their adherence tips:

 Construction Barriers: Essential for Infection Control

 The standards for infection prevention and safety during occupied healthcare renovations are higher than ever.
 Many healthcare facilities now demand ‘safety first’ material choices - including temporary containment.
-In fact, many construction barrier methods used just five years ago are no longer even in the consideration set.
+In fact, many dust barriers for construction methods used just five years ago are no longer even in the consideration set.
 A few essentials to help guide selection: